-- Children aged under two years represent nearly half (48%) of CYP emergency attendance.
+- Children aged under two years represent nearly half of children and young people emergency attendance.

 - Head injury is the common cause across all age groups, followed by injuries and poisoning among 6-18 year olds.

-- Trampolining injuries can occur to all parts of the body, including the neck, arms, legs face and head.
-Head and neck injuries are the most serious injuries associated with trampolines.
+- Head and neck injuries are the most serious injuries associated with trampolines.

 - Trampolining isn't suitable for children under the age of six because they're not sufficiently physically developed to control their bouncing.